-- 1. Increase oyster availability on the public oyster areas of Louisiana - Achieve an average density of 20 seed-sized oysters/square-meter on managed areas of public grounds as identified by most recent oyster stock assessment. - 2.
+- 1. Increase oyster density on the public oyster areas of Louisiana - Achieve/Maintain an average density of 20 seed-sized oysters/square-meter on 70% of managed areas of public grounds as identified by most recent oyster stock assessment. - 2.
 Expand oyster resource resilience through: - a.
 Habitat improvement projects - Enhance a minimum of 1,000 acres of existing reef habitat through addition of hard substrate (i.e. cultch material); with at least two different coastal basins receiving enhancement projects. - Achieve same objective from #1 above on enhanced reefs. - b.
-Development and protection of spawning reefs - Create or maintain at least 40 acres of non-harvest spawning reefs across multiple basins. - Maintain minimum average density of five spawning-sized oysters/square-meter (>40mm length). - c.
-Research to develop a low-salinity tolerant oyster - Test deployment of bred oysters in natural environment by Year 5. - 3.
+Development and protection of spawning reefs - Create or maintain at least 40 acres of non-harvest spawning reefs across multiple basins. - Maintain presences of spawning-sized oysters (≥40mm length) on at least one reef per basin each year. - c.
+Research to develop a low-salinity tolerant oyster - Test deployment of selectively-bred oysters in natural environment. - 3.
 Provide resilience to oyster industry by offering options to: - a.
 Rehabilitate existing leased grounds in areas where production is likely to occur - Secure cultch material to be provided to lease holders - Secure spat-on-shell material to be provided to leaseholders - b.
 Develop new leased grounds in areas where production is likely to occur - Agreements for 100 "new" leases.

 - Secure and provide cultch and/or spat-on-shell material to be used to develop "new" leases for oyster production. - c.
-Expand operations into Alternative Oyster Aquaculture (AOC) - Identify at least 100 acres suitable for AOC (parks) by Year 2 - 50% of areas to have required permits by Year 5 - 4.
-Expand hydrologic monitoring of oyster areas by installing continuous data collection platforms (DCPs) along the coast - At least two DCP's in-place and operational, and two experimental collection platforms for appropriateness of location initiated, by Year 5.
+Expand operations into Alternative Oyster Aquaculture (AOC), such as off-bottom cage culture - Identify at least 100 acres suitable for AOC (parks) by Year 2 - 50% of areas to have required permits by Year 5 - 4.
+Expand hydrologic monitoring of oyster areas by installing continuous data collection platforms (DCPs) along the coast to collect parameters such as salinity, temperature, dissolved oxygen (DO), and pH - At least two DCP's in-place and operational, and two experimental collection platforms for appropriateness of location.